eellak/build-recorder/doc/output.md

 - name: the file name
 - size: the file size, in bytes
 - hash: a hexadecimal string of a unique, git-compatible, hash of the content of the file
-- abspath: the file's absolute file
+- abspath: the file's absolute path